Upscairs/MinigameBox/README.md

 ### Status Quo

-The number of the minigames you can play at the moment is, well, one - Spleef.
+The number of the minigames you can play at the moment is, well, two - Spleef and TntRun.
 My plans are to increase that number obviously, but I want to build a solid foundation first.
 A foundation that allows me and everyone else who wants to work with it to have it as easy as possible.